-Dose interruption and discontinuation in adults and paediatric patients
+Dose interruption and discontinuation in adults

-To facitinib treatment should be interrupted if a patient develops a serious infection until the infection is controlled.
+Tofacitinib treatment should be interrupted if a patient develops a serious infection until the infection is controlled.

 Interruption of dosing may be needed for management of dose-related laboratory abnormalities including lymphopenia, neutropenia, and anaemia.
-As described in Tables 3, 4 and 5 below, recommendations for temporary dose interruption or permanent discontinuation of treatment are made according to the severity of laboratory abnormalities (see section 4.4).
+As described in Tables 2, 3 and 4 below, recommendations for temporary dose interruption or permanent discontinuation of treatment are made according to the severity of laboratory abnormalities (see section 4.4).